Graduate Grading System

-- Students requesting the credit for undergraduate credit or those who do not qualify to have the credits listed on the graduate transcripts will have the credit listed on the undergraduate transcripts and the credit will impact the undergraduate GPA.
+- Students requesting the credits as undergraduate credits or those who do not qualify to have the credits listed on the graduate transcript must register for the course as UG (undergraduate credit).
+The credits will be listed on the undergraduate transcript and the credits will impact the undergraduate GPA.

-- Students who request the credit for graduate credit only and meet the qualifications to have the credits listed on the graduate level transcript will have the credits listed on the graduate level transcripts and the credits will impact the graduate level GPA.
+- Students who request the credits as graduate-level credits and meet the qualifications to have the credits listed on the graduate transcript must register for the course as GR (graduate credit).
+The credits will be listed on the graduate transcript and the credits will impact the graduate level GPA.

 In addition to these performance symbols, the following is a list of additional registration symbols that may appear on a Mines transcript: